-- while most Technical Tests are not repeated as in Phase I, Test T-4/T-7 is done twice to allow for collecting data relative to the system critical aspect of location accuracy from a space segment that may be significantly improved at the later date - all testing to be performed when MEOLUTI networking is active is shown in grey - Test O-5 starts later than other operational tests, to allow for preliminary validation of basic MCC processing and data distribution before introducing the added feature of RLS.
-Test O-5 should not begin before October 2013 (to allow for the availability of a full RLS infrastructure to be in place) - as long as Beacon Simulators use test encoded beacons and MCCs are properly configured to filter these inputs, additional overlapping technical tests could be scheduled for retesting as necessary
+- Test T-2 (Impact of Interference) is considered to be ongoing throughout the phase and is not listed, - Test T-7 (Networked MEOLUT Advantage) is not listed separately, but is coupled with the testing for Tests T-4 and T-5 respectively, - all testing to be performed when MEOLUT networking is active is shown in grey, - Test O-5 starts later than other operational tests to allow for preliminary validation of basic MCC processing and data distribution before introducing the added feature of RLS.
+Test O-5 should not begin before October 2013 (to allow for the availability of a full RLS infrastructure to be in place), - as long as Beacon Simulators use test encoded beacons and MCCs are properly configured to filter these inputs, additional overlapping technical tests could be scheduled for retesting as necessary.